-- Generally, a building becomes expensive if it is designed to sustain any damage during a strong earthquake shaking. - It is observed that the normal column building is more efficient when compared with other models i.e. floating column buildings. - From the results it is observed that the building with floating column can be safe designed by increasing the dimensions of the beams and columns. - It is observed that the building with normal column building have lesser displacements and story drifts when compared with the floating column models. - The floating column building at one Edge column position have higher displacements and story drifts followed by floating column at parallel positions and finally the floating column at the centre portion.
+- building becomes Generally, expensive if it is designed to sustain any damage during a strong earthquake shaking. - It is observed that the normal column building is efficient when more compared with other models i.e. floating column buildings. - From the results it is observed that the building with floating column can be designed by increasing dimensions of the beams and columns. - It is observed that the building with normal column building have lesser displacements and story drifts when compared with the floating column models. - The floating column building at one Edge column position have higher displacements and story drifts followed by floating column at parallel positions and finally the floating column at the centre portion.